lewismoten/mystery-robot-joe/readme.md

 ## Goals

-The goal is to build a complex robot, made up of many simple project.
+The goal is to build a complex robot, made up of many simple projects.

-Projects are:

-1. Functional - Can be used as-is.
-Rather than little experiments, these projects can be used in every-day life.
+1. Functional - Can be used as-is rather than little experiments, these projects can be used in every-day life.
 1. Kit friendly - Each project will have a breadboard, schematic and PCB layout along with instructions.
 1. Accessible - Parts can be found off the shelf, or are easily obtainable.
 Nothing is a rare hard-to-find part.
 Ideally inexpensive as well.
 1. Customizable - Make the end project look any way you like.
 This can be as simple as painting a project box, picking out an LED color, or arraning parts in a different way.